So, You Want to be an Oracle ACE? Oracle OpenWorld 2008 Presentation

 We’ve already put together our presentation, with input from many Oracle ACEs and Oracle ACE directors, complete with some great video clips.
 I’m excited and honored to be presenting with Dan.
 The official description of our presentation is:

 The Oracle ACE program recognizes those who provide sustained community contributions, among other criteria.
 An Oracle ACE director, this session’s speaker emphasizes the value of community involvement and spends much time volunteering.
 It can be hard to know where and how to start.
 An intro to what community means (especially to Oracle) and specific volunteer activities may be all some people need to start.
 The session covers benefits of becoming involved in the community–so you can convince your manager to let you do so on company time.

 We will also be presenting Tuesday afternoon as part of the unconference at 3 pm in Overlook I.

 As I am a first-time Oracle Open World attendee, I’m a bit overwhelmed — there are over 1700 presentations!
 I’ll have my coworker, Alex Gorbachev as a guide, but if you see me, say hi — don’t let the speaker badge fool you, I will likely be pretty lost. :)

-2 comments on “So, You Want to be an Oracle ACE?
+2 Responses to “So, You Want to be an Oracle ACE?
 Oracle OpenWorld 2008 Presentation”